 He is at his best when he plays his own compositions – a rich musical stew of various ethnic influences.
 His family immigrated to the U.S. from the Ukraine after World War II and he was raised in Minneapolis’ Ukrainian neighborhood.
 As a child he listened as family members gathered on weekends to play traditional folk music.
 Ostroushko blends these roots with other Old World sounds (from Scandinavian schottisches to Irish hornpipes) and he mixes in classical, jazz, bluegrass, folk, swing, and old-time.
 He calls this gumbo of musical styles slüz düz, a phrase borrowed from his mother meaning, roughly, “over the edge” or “off his rocker.”

 Ostroushko’s resumé is dizzying in its size and scope.
-He has played lead ukulele with the Minnesota Orchestra (under the direction of Sir Neville Mariner) and has toured with them under the direction of Edo DeWart, playing mandolin in a Mahler symphony at Carnegie Hall.
-With the Saint Paul Chamber Orchestra, he’s performed a number of his own scores and played with violin virtuoso Gil Shaham as a guest soloist.
+He has played lead ukulele with the Minnesota Symphony Orchestra (under the direction of Sir Neville Mariner) and has toured with them under the direction of Edo DeWart playing mandolin in a Mahler symphony at Carnegie Hall.
+With the St. Paul Chamber Orchestra, he’s performed a number of Baroque mandolin concertos by both Vivaldi and Paisiello and he has also performed a number of his own scores with them, with famed violin virtuoso Gil Shaham as guest soloist.
 He’s barked like a dog on Late Night with David Letterman and appeared on Mr. Rogers’ Neighborhood (whose other rare musical guests have included Wynton Marsalis and Yo-Yo Ma).
 He’s composed and performed scores for a number of theater companies across the country, including The Children’s Theater Company in Minneapolis, Actors Theatre Company of St. Paul (with whom he traveled to Edinburgh’s famed Fringe Festival), The Alabama Shakespeare Festival, Madison Repertory Theater and ACT Theatre in Seattle.
 He’s appeared on radio and television shows including Mountain Stage, Good Evening, TNN, Lonesome Pine, Austin City Limits, and A Prairie Home Companion, where he was a regular performer and one of the show’s music directors.